CCSP Domain #1: Cloud concepts, architecture, and design [updated 2022]

 - Quantum computing

-Candidates will need to understand various security concepts relevant to cloud computing:
+Candidates need to understand various security concepts relevant to cloud computing:

 - Cryptography and key management